-The University of Suffolk is licensed by the College of Policing to offer the Pre-join degree in Professional Policing, route into policing developed by the College of Policing is a further example of the widening professionalization program undertaken by the government of agencies within the criminal justice sector.
+The University of Suffolk is licensed by the College of Policing to offer a BSc Degree in Professional Policing.
+This pre-join degree route, developed by the College of Policing, forms part of the widening professionalization program being undertaken by the government of agencies involved with the criminal justice sector.
 The course will be framed drawing against the Policing Education Qualification Framework (PEQF) developed by the College of Policing and has been designed working in close collaboration with local Police Services to ensure all aspects are complied with.

 The development of this course is a result in changes to recruitment requirements for those wishing to become Police Officer as from January 2020 there will only be 3 routes into joining the Police Service in England and Wales: